nicole-gathany/nicole-gathany/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=nicole-gathany" alt="nicole-gathany" /></a> </p>

-- 🔭 I’m currently working on **MournTogether** a mobile app to connect those mourning the loss of a loved one
+- 🔭 I’m currently working on **MournTogether**, a mobile app to connect those mourning the loss of a loved one

 - 🌱 I’m currently learning **System Design**